jamisoncozart/Reddit-Miner/README.md

 ﻿# Reddit Miner

-Automated data mining off of Reddit's front page and storage in database for data analysis and visualization.
+Automated data mining off of Reddit's front page and storage in a MongoDB database.
 Local application built on Node.js.

+## What data does it mine?

+* The first 25 posts from the front page of reddit
+* All relevant data to the post including upvotes, author, subreddit, title, awards, etc...
+* All comments and their children including upvotes, author, awards

 ## Getting Started